 Anyway you want it: we have the table, our analysis, and the popular chart.

 |Gun Stocks since the Election|

 Disclaimer: Your Humble Blogger holds RGR, bought at about 56.40 on 9 Nov 16.
-It bottomed in the 40s later that day.
-We do like the dividend, as mentioned before; we received 44¢ per share for Q4 2016, announced Wednesday.
+It bottomed in the 40s later that day before rebounding a little by close, but it is taking its sweet time recovering.

 Usage and Employment